marlonjames71/MiWiFi/README.md

 I hope you enjoy MiWiFi!

 ### Future Features
+- [ ] Ability to add your ISP information for quick access
 - Ability to add your ISP information for quick access
 - CloudKit (iPad and Apple Watch support)
 - CoreLocation - Brings the most relevant (based on your location) WiFi network to the top of the list